Catfishing Statistics – How Common is it in Online Dating & How Many are Catfished?

-- 35,195 cases of catfishing have been reported in the last year (2022), and 104,140 catfishing cases was reported in the last 4 years (2019-2022).
+- 35,195 cases of catfishing have been reported in 2022, and 104,140 catfishing cases were reported in the 4 years 2019-2022.

 - Men are twice as likely to become catfishing victims compared to women, who in return are 50% more likely to be a catfishing perpetrator.